 Female spouses are assumed to be three years younger than males.
 80% are assumed married for both male and female employees.
+This assumption applies to both the pre-retirement death benefits as well as the 50% joint and survivor form of payment post retirement.

 Actual marital characteristics are used for pensioners.